 Some states have attempted to pass restrictive laws aimed at curbing illegal immigration.
-In April 2010, Arizona passed SB 1070 (PDF), a controversial law that imposes criminal punishments on undocumented immigrants and those who harbor, employ, or transport them.
+In April 2010, Arizona passed SB 1070 [PDF], a controversial law that imposes criminal punishments on undocumented immigrants and those who harbor, employ, or transport them.
 One provision of SB 1070 authorizes local law enforcement to stop and ask for proof of citizenship if there is "reasonable suspicion" that someone may be undocumented, an aspect of the law that pro-immigration and civil rights advocates argue has led to racial profiling.
-Despite harsh criticism over Arizona's law, however, several other states--including Alabama, Georgia, South Carolina, Tennessee, and Florida--have approved or considered similar legislation.
+Despite harsh criticism over Arizona's law, however, several other states—including Alabama, Georgia, South Carolina, Tennessee, and Florida—have approved or considered similar legislation.

-In July 2010, the federal government challenged the constitutionality of SB 1070 and the case was brought before the Supreme Court.
-In June 2012, the court struck down three of the four major parts of the law, including provisions that made it a state crime for undocumented immigrants to seek or perform work or fail to carry registration papers, and one provision that allowed law enforcement to arrest them without a warrant if there was "probable cause" that they committed a public offense.
-However, the court upheld the controversial "papers, please" provision allowing law enforcement to ask for proof of citizenship, ruling that Arizona did not overstep its state jurisdiction by enacting this portion of the law.
+In July 2010, the federal government challenged the constitutionality of SB 1070 and the case was brought before the U.S. Supreme Court.
+In June 2012, the court struck down three of the four major parts of the law, including provisions that made it a state crime for undocumented immigrants to seek or perform work or fail to carry registration papers, and a provision that allowed law enforcement to arrest them without a warrant if there was "probable cause" that they committed a public offense.
+However, the court upheld the controversial "papers, please" provision allowing law enforcement to ask for proof of citizenship, ruling that Arizona did not overstep its jurisdiction by enacting this portion of the law.

 The immigration jurisdiction question has become a thorny issue not just in the wake of laws like SB 1070, but also as a result of policies like the Secure Communities program.
 Secure Communities began as a voluntary opt-in process, but when several states, unhappy with the program, attempted to opt out, their requests were denied.
-ICE has since stated that participation is mandatory and that the program will expand to all fifty states (PDF) by 2013, eliciting protest from some local governments.
+ICE has since stated that participation is mandatory and that the program will expand to all fifty states [PDF] by 2013, eliciting protest from some local governments.
 To date, however, the program has not faced any legal challenges.

 Outlook for Comprehensive Reform

-Comprehensive immigration reform, which would improve enforcement policies and legal immigration procedures, and would offer legal status to many of the roughly eleven million undocumented immigrants living in the United States, has in the past received some bipartisan support.
+Comprehensive immigration reform, which would improve enforcement policies and legal immigration procedures and offer legal status to many of the roughly eleven million undocumented immigrants living in the United States, has in the past received some bipartisan support.
 But in recent years, political polarization has dimmed chances for such legislation.
-"This issue is caught up in the political paralysis of Washington," said Angela Maria Kelley of the Center for American Progress, and it is an issue that "used to be bipartisan and now finds itself at the bottom of the heap because members can't break out of their partisan shell."
+"This issue is caught up in the political paralysis of Washington," says Angela Maria Kelley of the Center for American Progress, and it is an issue that "used to be bipartisan and now finds itself at the bottom of the heap because members can't break out of their partisan shell."

-However, after Obama was reelected for a second presidential term in 2012, the White House and congressional lawmakers have made comprehensive immigration reform a high priority.
+However, after Obama was elected to a second presidential term in 2012, the White House and congressional lawmakers made comprehensive immigration reform a high priority.
 In early 2013, the so-called "Gang of Eight," a group of four Democratic and four Republican senators, unveiled new immigration legislation based on months of closed-door negotiations and built on four pillars: enhancing border security, providing a pathway to citizenship for undocumented immigrants already in the country, deterring employers from hiring undocumented workers, and reforming legal immigration pathways.

-The bill roughly doubles the number of H1-B visas allocated to high-skilled workers, and establishes programs for guest workers and seasonal agricultural workers.
+The bill roughly doubles the number of H1-B visas allocated to high-skilled workers and establishes programs for guest workers and seasonal agricultural workers.
 Undocumented immigrants who fit a specific set of criteria would be eligible to apply for a temporary "nonimmigrant visa" only after the borders are secured to a specific level—after which they would have to wait a minimum of ten years without federal benefits before applying for permanent residence.
 Young undocumented immigrants brought to the United States as children would be eligible to apply for permanent residence and citizenship after five years.
-If the bill passes, it will be the biggest overhaul to the U.S. immigration system in more than two decades.
+If the bill passes, it will be the biggest overhaul of the U.S. immigration system in more than two decades.

 The Immigration Policy Center's guide to Arizona v.
-United States (PDF) provides legal background to the Supreme Court case over Arizona's SB 1070 and an analysis of the ruling's potential aftermath.
+United States [PDF] provides legal background to the Supreme Court case over Arizona's SB 1070 and an analysis of the ruling's potential aftermath.